asdfking/cs174_team_alpha/README.md

 # Car Enthusiast Website

-A simple site for including a car database and some more stuff.
+A simple site including a car database and some more stuff.